 If you’re thinking about buying a home and moving into a homeowners association, you need to consider several things.
 The HOA is an important part of the quality of life in the community.
 So, you need to make sure you take the association as a factor in your decision.
 It’s best to do your homework when it comes to the HOA home you are buying, too.

 Who knows, there might be unpaid HOA fees that someone will have to cover, too.

 What Are HOA Fees?

-What is HOA fee?
+What is an HOA fee?
 HOA fees, association dues, HOA assessments – all these are part of living in a managed community.
 Living in an HOA or a condo is super convenient.

 A lot of things are taken care of for you, and this may include lawn care, maintenance, even utilities.
-Plus, you also get exclusive amenities that you can use with no additional charge, like gyms, lounges, and community pools.
+Plus, you also get exclusive amenities that you can use at no additional charge, like gyms, lounges, and community pools.
 These things cost money, though, and the HOA fees you pay go into maintaining the community.

 What do HOA fees cover?
 For the most part, HOA and condo fees cover all the services and amenities you get to enjoy, plus some others that you don’t immediately see.
 Your fees go into maintenance services, common area utilities, and security expenses.

 Part of it also goes towards insurance premiums and property management as well.
 And if your HOA is properly looking out for its finances, part of your HOA fees should go into an HOA reserve fund, too.

 What Happens If You Don’t Pay HOA Fees?

 The first thing that happens if residents don’t pay HOA fees is that the association then fails to meet its budget.
 That means it will not have enough money to pay for the budget items for this year.
 Then, once vendors stop rendering service to the community, conditions in your neighborhood might quickly degrade.